pivotal/docs-tap/scst-store/overview.md

 ## Installed Resources

-The installation will create the following in your k8s cluster:
+The installation will create the following in your Kubernetes cluster:

 * 2 components — an API backend, and a database.
 Each component includes:
     * service
     * deployment
     * replicaset
     * pod
-* Persistent volume, and persistent volume claim
+* Persistent volume, and persistent volume claim.
-* External IP (if you've [customized the deployment configuration](../install.md#install-scst-store) to use `LoadBalancer`)
+* External IP (if you've [customized the deployment configuration](../install.md#install-scst-store) to use `LoadBalancer`).
-* A k8s secret to allow pulling SCST - Store images from a registry
+* A Kubernetes secret to allow pulling SCST - Store images from a registry.
-* A namespace called `metadata-store`
+* A namespace called `metadata-store`.

 # CLI